-The U.S. Bureau of Labor Statistics (BLS) predicts that employment for school and vocational (career) counselors will grow by 19% between 2010 and 2020, which is about as fast as the national average for all occupations (www.bls.gov).
-Vocational, educational, guidance and school counselors made a median annual salary of $53,610 as of May 2012, according to the BLS.
-The lowest-paid ten percent of these counselors made less than $32,000, while the highest-paid ten percent earned upwards of $86,000 that year.
+The U.S. Bureau of Labor Statistics (BLS) predicts that employment for school and career counselors will grow by 8% between 2014 and 2024.
+Vocational, educational, guidance and school counselors made a mean annual salary of $56,490 as of May 2015, according to the BLS.
+The lowest-paid ten percent of these counselors made less than $33,000, while the highest-paid ten percent earned upwards of $87,000 that year.

 Practicing career counselors who wish to get certified can take the National Certified Counselor (NCC) exam administered by the National Board for Certified Counselors (NBCC).
 NCC certification is open to all types of counselors.
-It is important to note that this certification is not required to practice independently as a career counselor, being a voluntary certification sought by career counselors who have met the requirements.
+This certification is not required to practice independently as a career counselor, being a voluntary certification sought by career counselors who have met the requirements.